Yadard/IoT-Webserver/README.md

 # IoT-Webserver
 A webserver hosted on my local network with a esp32.
-Right now is glorified blinking LED with networking nightmares.
+Right now is a glorified blinking LED with networking nightmares.

 Physical setup:
 ![Protoboard](/images/Protoboard.jpg)